-The Intergovernmental Platform on Biodiversity and Ecosystem Services reported in its global assessment that in the last half century, more than 85 per cent of wetlands have been lost, while 75pc land and 66pc oceans have been significantly altered.
+A global assessment by the Intergovernmental Platform on Biodiversity and Ecosystem Services, covering the period between the 1970s and 2050, revealed that in the last 50 years, the pace of change has been unprecedented.
+More than 85 per cent wetlands have been lost, while 75pc land and 66pc oceans have been significantly altered.
+Consequently, up to a million species of animals and plants face extinction, leading scientists to fear a sixth mass extinction.

 The writer is director of intergovernmental affairs, United Nations Environment Programme.